Bow Wow On Twitter: Shad Moss Tells Trump To Shut Up, Says He’ll Pimp Melania

 Many Twitter users are encouraging Shad to delete his Twitter tweet, whilst others on Twitter are posting GIFs that show their shock.

 As seen in the top photo above, Melania sat and listened to President Trump when Mrs. Trump hosted the annual Governors’ Dinner in the White House on February 26.
 Lots of the comments about Bow Wow’s tweet on Twitter feature people wondering about the wellbeing of Bow Wow, and what will happen as a result of the tweet.
-As of this writing, President Trump does not seem to have responded to Bow Wow’s tweet directed to him with words about Mrs. Trump.
+As of this writing, President Trump does not seem to have responded to Bow Wow’s tweet directed to him, with words about Mrs. Trump.
 Bow Wow notably did not include Melania’s “FLOTUS” Twitter handle nor her personal Twitter handle.

 [Featured Image by Chip Somodevilla / CNP /MediaPunch/IPX]